-As noted in the section entitled “Estimate of Patient Expenses”, actual costs that are known and advised prior to your admission are payable before or on admission and any additional costs are payable on discharge.
+As noted in the section entitled “Estimate of Patient Expenses”, actual costs that are known and advised prior to your admission are payable before or on admission and any additional costs are payable on discharge or upon request.

 (c) You must pay the full amount or any outstanding balance if your insurer (or other payer) does not cover the cost of treatment

-If the rates charged by the Hospital are higher than the reimbursement paid by your health fund / insurance company / Medicare / Workers Compensation insurer, you are responsible for paying the balance of the hospital’s rates.
+If the rates charged by the Hospital are higher than the reimbursement paid by your health fund / insurance company / Medicare / Workers Compensation insurer (including cases where an early discharge from hospital may reduce the rebate the hospital receives from your health fund), you are responsible for paying the balance of the hospital’s rates.
 If for any reason health insurance benefits do not apply you must pay the charges that arise from your admission to the hospital.

 (d) You are responsible for accounts from other providers

-You are responsible for payment of other accounts you may receive, which may include:
+You are responsible for payment of other accounts you may receive, which may include accounts from:

 - the treating doctor(s) or surgeons(s);